nmmmnu/injector/README.md

 ## Dependency Injection - basic usage

-Instead of **hard-wire** the MySQLDatabase class, we can pass interface as argument for the constructor.
+Instead of **hard-wire** the MySQLDatabase class, we can pass interface Database as argument for the constructor.

 ~~~php
 interface Database{